El Salvador entry requirements for Peru passport holders

 Must be valid for the duration of your stay

-Your passport must be valid for the entire time you plan to stay in El Salvador.
-Carry a photocopy of the bio-data page separately from your passport.
+Your passport needs to be valid for the entire time you plan to stay in El Salvador.
+No specific 6-month validity rule applies, but airlines may enforce one — check with your carrier before flying.

 Required